 It simply won’t do.

-I’ve seen parishes bucking the trend, the mentality, that just because the church is here people will come because this is, increasingly, not the case.
+I’ve seen parishes bucking the trend, the mentality, that just because the church is here people will come.
+This is, increasingly, not the case.

-Just because the Church is there, people will not automatically come (even if they used to in the 50’s).
+Just because the Church is there, people will not automatically come.

 And, incredibly, the parish is not just the church building.